About the data

 Heat CO₂ is based on the blanket assumption that all non-electrical heat is provided by high efficiency natural gas.
 The CIPK for this fuel technology is estimated to be 200 grams.
 One cubic meter of natural gas contains roughly 10 kilowatt-hours of energy, and when burned will emit 1,878 grams of CO₂.
 Factoring in conversion efficiencies (assuming a high-efficiency furnace) gives a gas-fired heat CIPK of 200 grams.
 This is of course a highly conservative assumption, which will soon be replaced with one that more precisely accounts for actual fuel use and heating technology in Ontario communities.

 The cost of heat is based also on the assumption that all combustible-fuel heat is from natural gas, which to repeat is representative only of those Ontario communities that are served with natural gas.
 The cost is derived from a recent Enbridge residential bill.
+It includes the federal carbon tax of $30 per ton (as of April 1 2020), which translates into $0.00567 per kilowatt-hour of gas delivered to the customer.

 Electricity kilowatt-hour data is current Ontario demand, published on the Ontario Independent Electricity System Operator’s Power Data web page.